-Quality Consumer Consumers' care for the quality is positively related to their preferences preferences forfor generics and negatively related to their preferences for counterfeits counterfeit and generic product ts Price of Consumer Consumers substitute the high-priced product with the low-priced product.
-Related preferences for Therefore, this research expects consumers to substitute counterfeits with Products counterfeit andgenerics. generic product ts Perceived Risk Consumer Consumers' beliefs and information about risk negatively affect their preferences forattitude and intentions towards the behaviour.
-Thus, as counterfeits are counterfeit andassociated with higher risk then risk averse consumers have negative generic product ts attitudes towards counterfeits.
-Prior Consumer Consumers' previous demand for counterfeits is expected to affect their Experience wit hpreferences forpreferences and future demand for it positively (and generics negatively) Counterfeits counterfeit andif the consequences were favourable in terms of knowledge, quality, and generic product ts risk Subjective Consumer Subjective norms affect consumers' demand for counterfeits positively if Norms preferences forthey believe that it is socially acceptable and brings them prestige counterfeit and generic product ts Expected Consumer Consumers' expectations about an increase in the future price level affects Prices preferences fortheir current demand positively, however, after the increase in the price counterfeit andlevel consumers' are expected to decrease their demand or shift to a lower- generic product ts priced product.
+Consumer generic products

+Consumers' expectations about an increase in the future price preferences for level affects their current demand positively, however, after the counterfeit and increase in the price level consumers' are expected to decrease their demand or shift to a lower-priced product.
 Therefore, this research expects consumers' current preferences to be different than their preferences after applying the VAT and after the floatation of the Egyptian pound as they affected the price of both counterfeits and generics, and as a result of the price elasticity of demand, consumers demand change.
 Thus, it is expected that consumers' current preferences to be towards generics as it is cheaper.

-4. Empirical analysis and discussion
+Empirical analysis and discussion